The stochastic Klausmeier system and a stochastic Schauder-Tychonoff type theorem: Introduction

 The challenging problem in the system given by \eqref{equ1s}, respective the noisy system \eqref{equ1n}, is the nonlinearity appearing once with a negative sign and once with a positive sign.
 Choosing different speeds of diffusion seems rather natural, as it well known that the characteristic pattern formation may not take place if $r_u=r_v$, cf. \cite{grayscott}.
 The stochastic perturbation, however, does not restrict pattern formation \cite{Cao,Woolley}, noting that our choice of noise exhibits rather small intensity and damped high frequency modes.
 On the other hand, the nonlinearity is not of variational structure, such that energy methods are not available for the analysis, and neither the maximum principle nor Gronwall type arguments work.
 More direct deterministic (pathwise) methods may also fail in general as the equation for $v$ is non-monotone.

 Another difficulty is posed by the nonlinear porous media diffusion operator in the equation for $u$.
 Typically, it is studied with the help of variational monotonicity methods, see e.g. \cite{weiroeckner,BDPR2016}.
 To the nonlinear diffusion, neither semigroup methods nor Galerkin approximation can be applied directly without greater effort.
-Other approaches are given for instance in \cite{Gess2017,vazquez2007porous,Otto}, to mention a few.
+Other approaches are given for instance in \cite{Gess2017,vazquez2007porous,Otto,FehrmanGess2021}, to mention a few.

 Our motivation to prove a probabilistic Schauder-Tychonoff type fixed point theorem originates from the aim to show existence of a solution to the stochastic counterpart \eqref{equ1n} of the system \eqref{equ1s}.
+Our result is for instance also applied in \cite{HausenblasPanda1,HausenblasPanda2}.
 As standard methods for showing existence and uniqueness of solutions to stochastic partial differential equations cannot be applied directly, we perform a fixed point iteration using a mix of so-called variational and semigroup methods with nonlinear perturbation.
 Here, a precise analysis of regularity properties of nonnegative solutions to regularized and localized subsystems with truncated nonlinearities needs to be conducted.
 Together with the continuous dependence of each subsystem on the other one, we obtain the fixed point, locally in time, by weak compactness and an appropriate choice of energy spaces.
 The result is completed by a stopping time gluing argument.

 Apart from the probabilistic structure, the main novelty is that we construct the fixed point in the nonlinearity and not in the noise coefficient.
 This works well because our system is coupled precisely in the nonlinearity.
 The main task consists then in the analysis of regularity and invariance properties of a regularized system with ``frozen'' nonlinearity (not being fully linearized, however, as the porous media operator remains).